 Sometimes a pipe bursts or your landlord calls you up to tell you they’ve got an offer on the house and you have to move out.
-Either way, things come up.
-And the best way for renters to stay safe is to stay informed.
-Renters’ rights, also called tenants’ rights, help you understand what to expect from the time you apply to the moment you claim your bond.
+Either way, things come up, and the best way for renters to stay safe is to stay informed of the details of their tenancy agreement.

 Every renter should know their rights regardless of where they stand in the rental process.
 So let’s break it all down for you.